isomerpages/enterprisesg-sac-old/README.md

 ```
 5. Click on "Commit changes" button to save.

-The 'SAC Council' section lists the names, titles, organisations and image-urls of council members that can be edited inside 'our-team.yml' (under 'senior-leadership:').
+The 'SAC Council' section has been renamed from the 'Senior-Leadership' section in the Isomerpages template.
+It lists the names, titles, organisations and image-urls of council members that can be edited inside 'our-team.yml' (under 'senior-leadership:').

 The 'Organisational Structure' section contains names and links of SAC committee members that can be edited in 'our-team.yml' (under 'organisational-structure:').
-The links are essentially **bookmark links** that allow users to jump to a specific location of another webpage within the website (See ['Creating a bookmark link'](#create-bookmark) for more details).
+The links are essentially **bookmark links** that allow users to jump to a specific location of another webpage within the website (See ['Creating a Bookmark Link'](#create-bookmark) for more details).

 ### Editing Committee Pages

 The various committee pages contain several tables listing the details of the committee members, as well as bookmark links that allow users to jump to specific locations of the same page.
-Please go to ['Adding /Editing a table'](#edit-table) for more information on writing a table in Markdown and ['Creating a bookmark link'](#create-bookmark) for more information on bookmark links.
+Please go to ['Adding /Editing a table'](#edit-table) for more information on writing a table in Markdown and ['Creating a Bookmark Link'](#create-bookmark) for more information on bookmark links.

 <a name="edit-services"></a>
 ## Editing the Content of Services Pages